poldracklab/expfactory-battery/README.md

 # Experiment Factory Battery

-**LEGACY** This repository is no longer actively maintained, and exists to support current implementations.
-We encourage users to create reproducible experiment containers with the redone [expfactory](https://expfactory.github.io) software.

 All experiments are run through the [exp_hub.html](exp_hub.html).
 The list of experiments are defined and loaded by [load_experiments.js](static/js/load_experiments.js)